EvanDebruyne/Piedmont-Healthcare-Project/README.md

 - Discusses real-world attacks and common vulnerabilities in the healthcare sector.
 - Presents defensive technologies and best practices including EDR, MFA, and Zero Trust.

+## Ai Tools Used
+- **ChatGPT**
+- **DeepSeek**
+- **Sora Ai**
+- Used ChatGPT for research and fact checking and data comparisions.
+DeepSeek used for code debugging, formating, such as many parts of this readme, just for time saving and allowing us to focus on the content of our presentation.
+Sora Ai was used for image generation.

 ## 💻 Tech Used
 - **HTML**
 - **Tailwind CSS**
 - **Font Awesome**
 - **Hosted on GitHub Pages**

 ## 📁 Structure
 index.html // Main website file images/ // Folder containing locally uploaded images README.md // This file